 - age of at least 65 at the time of application, and

-- at least 25 consecutive years of ASHA membership immediately prior to reaching age 65.
+- at least 25 consecutive years or 35 cumulative years of ASHA membership immediately prior to reaching age 65.

 ASHA's elected volunteer leaders have established eligibility requirements for this and all ASHA membership categories.
 For more information, visit our Frequently Asked Questions.